This page provides information on the System rollout in the Render Settings.

 Use Embree for Motion Blur – Enables the usage of the Embree library for motion-blurred objects.

-Use Embree for hair – When enabled, V-Ray will use the Embree library to speed up the rendering of hair.
+Use Embree for hair – When enabled, V-Ray uses the Embree library to speed up the rendering of hair.

-Conserve Memory – Embree will use a more compact method for storing triangles, which is slightly slower but reduces memory usage.
+Conserve Memory – Embree uses a more compact method for storing triangles, which is slightly slower but reduces memory usage.